1f604/tutorials/antichamber_graphics/tutorial.md

     - [The secret sauce - implementing the zero crossing detector](#the-secret-sauce---implementing-the-zero-crossing-detector)
 - [Implementing the normal-based edge detector](#implementing-the-normal-based-edge-detector)
 - [Combining the depth-based and normal-based edge detectors](#combining-the-depth-based-and-normal-based-edge-detectors)

-# How to achieve Antichamber style graphics in Unreal Engine 4

-I wanted to recreate the Antichamber art style in Unreal (since Antichamber was made in Unreal).
-This turned out to be pretty easy and fun, so I thought I'd write it up as a tutorial.
-Keep in mind that when I wrote this tutorial I knew absolutely nothing about Unreal Engine, computer graphics or image processing (and now I know almost nothing).
-Caveat emptor, I guess.

 # Demo (Youtube video)